7 POTENTIAL HEALTH EFFECTS OF HUMID ENVIRONMENT

 With the change of seasons comes the change of relative humidity in the atmosphere.
 Both high and low humidity can cause damage to the body which in turn will affect your health.
 It might not seem like a big deal at first but these effects come over time and may cause serious damage to the body.

 In most cases, the humidity in a room can be checked by increasing ventilation, installing fans or dehumidifiers.
-What are these health affects you may ask, well here is a list to help you know and avoid these risks.
+What are these health effects you may ask, well here is a list to help you know and avoid these risks?

 The flu, measles, rubella when one hears these names I’m pretty sure it gives them the chills as these diseases come with several days in solitary confinement to prevent contact with other people or infection.
 Well, these are just but a few airborne viruses.
 These viruses are very contagious and are mostly contacted in high humidity environments.
 These environments are very conducive for the survival of these viruses making people in these environments at high risk of infection.